 Where to stay

 Walking into a Mountain Villa at O’Reilly’s Rainforest Retreat brings a big smile to your face.
 The luxurious villas are nestled into lush rainforest and you feel like you’ve found your way into an amazing treehouse.
-Spacious, modern and fully self-contained, the villas are the perfect place to reconnect with nature and recharge.
+Spacious, modern and fully self-contained, the villas are the perfect places to reconnect with nature and recharge.
 The kitchen and dining room open up onto a huge deck, perfect for soaking in your private spa or enjoying food and wine as the sun sets.

-The bedrooms are generous with a bed so big you may not see the person sleeping next to you for a quite a while once you get in.
+The bedrooms are generous with a bed so big you may not see the person sleeping next to you for quite a while once you get in.
 Waking up in the morning, as the sunlight trickles through the window, you hear the sounds of birds echoing through the forest.
 It’s a welcome change from the sound of cars or day-to-day suburban or city life, it’s a calming, soothing sound that makes you want to stay in bed and fall back to sleep.

 Possibly my favourite activity, the Glow Worm Tour took me completely by surprise.
 The tour takes place at night, driving then continuing on foot deep into a secret rainforest location to Glow Worm Grotto.
 Once you settle into a comfortable spot and your eyes adjust, the bright little lights of the glow worms begin to shine more and more brightly against the dark, quiet forest.

 The inspiring and knowledgeable guide talks you through the life of a glow worm and how important conservation is, especially at O’Reilly’s.
 It’s the kind of tour that gives you a sense of our impact on the environment and the importance of education and awareness.